markc/alsa/lib/md/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge.md

 distros, the package is called something like `linux-headers-xxx` and must match the installed kernel (package `linux-image-xxx`).

 Time to make a backup of the installed kernel modules.
-Example: ` `
+Example;

     cd
     mkdir backup